md-scanner/md-scanner/README.md

 ## Repository Contents

 This repository contains all of the code we wrote for the MarkDown Scanner, except for some Section Classification-specific code.
 Those things are in [this repository](https://github.com/md-scanner/unilm).
+There you can also find the [`pipeline.py` file](https://github.com/md-scanner/unilm/blob/master/dit/pipeline.py) running the whole pipeline except the preprocessing step.

 For dataset generation, there a lot of shell scripts (some are Bash-specific, some others are not) meant to run on UNIX-like environments.